brunodev12/MCP_automated_actions/README.md

 If you don't want to collect set the values to 0 in **Collect every X days** for the corresponding buildings.

 If you don't want to repair set the values to 0 in **Repair when conditions is X** for the corresponding buildings.

+Speed Up: should be **on** if you want to collect early, for example collect every 3 days in a level 1 industry.

 For residential, office or factories buildings, set the collection value to 0, since that function is not enabled at the moment.
 In case you set a collection value other than 0, there will be no change but the bot execution will be a bit slower.